andrewfurey21/libtensor/README.md

 ## future ideas

-- broadcasting, keepdim, proper views, strides, proper storage abstraction (like numpy)
+- broadcasting, keepdim, proper views, strides, proper storage abstraction, contiguous
 - better viz of graph
 - could totally do a refactor, might be nice to have a context like ggml. make it so that memory doesnt get reallocated when running.
 - coreops.c, ops.c, storage.c, graph.c, nn.c (neural net specific likes optimizers), extra (tuples etc)